henoktsegaye/node-router/readme.md

     ]
 })
 ```
-To use different methods you can preceded that path using the method name.
+To use different methods you can proceed that path using the method name.
 For example:
 ```js
 {